- Co-Chair of the Department of English: Creative Literature and Writing

 Nynke Passi started teaching at MUM in 1998, first in the former MA in Professional Writing program, then in the undergraduate Literature and Creative Writing program.

 “Whether she is teaching poetry, graphic narrative, or memoir writing, Nynke Passi is more than a teacher; she is a mentor, confidante, and muse.
 With compassion and care, she guides students in expressing their creativity through language—she inspires students to be bold, authentic, and honest.”
-So writes Anna Maria Cornell, a graduate of MUM’s English program, now doing graduate work in Linguistics and ESL at the University of Iowa.
+So writes Anna Maria Cornell, a graduate of MUM’s English program.

 One of the University’s most popular teachers, Nynke has developed an extensive undergraduate creative writing curriculum with courses such as creative process, graphic narrative, poetry, poetry and transcendence, memoir, personal essay, fiction, and travel writing.